pudly/schmopera-hugo/content/articles/great-ideas-devoted-disgruntled.md

 ---
-title: "Great ideas: Devoted & Disgruntled"
+title: "Great ideas: Devoted &amp; Disgruntled"
 ---

 ## "A holder of an infinite number of opinions"